RedhawkSDR/redhawksdr.github.io/content/manual/appendices/adminservice/_index.md

 ### Configuration File

 The configuration file follows a standard INI file format.
 A Domain Manager is defined within a section that has a `[domain:domainname]` header.
-By adding multiple sections like this, it is possible to define multiple Domain Manager services in one file.
-It is recommended that you define only one Domain Manager service per configuration file.
+To define multiple Domain Manager services, create a new configuration file for each service.

-The [Domain Manager Configuration File]({{< relref "manual/appendices/adminservice/domainmanager.md" >}}) section describes all the available configuration parameters for the Domain Manager process.
+The [Domain Manager Configuration File]({{< relref "manual/appendices/adminservice/domainmanager.md" >}}) section describes the available configuration parameters for the Domain Manager process.

 ## Device Managers

 The REDHAWK Device Manager configuration is controlled by files in the `/etc/redhawk/nodes.d` directory.
-The `rhadmin` script can generate an example Device Manager configuration file with the complete set of parameters to manage the execution of a REDHAWK Device Manager service.
-There are no rules on partitioning nodes for a REDHAWK system.
-REDHAWK’s only guidance is that you define one GPP per computing host.
+The `rhadmin` script generates an example Device Manager configuration file with the complete set of parameters to manage the execution of a REDHAWK Device Manager service.
+Although there are no rules on partitioning nodes for a REDHAWK system, it is recommended that you do not define more than one GPP per computing host.

 To create and start new Device Manager services, perform the following commands.